Changelog

 On 4 December 2024 we advised everyone that, starting 27 Jan 2025, we will adjust the rate limiting for the Aura API /oauth/token endpoint, which is used to obtain authorization tokens.

-We will be delaying this change by approximately 30 days to ensure that all Aura API users have sufficient time to implement the necessary updates
+We will be delaying this change to ensure that all Aura API users have sufficient time to implement the necessary updates.
+We will contacting users ahead of time to confirm details and also communicating here too.

 Since each authorization token remains valid for one hour, we recommend optimizing your API usage by following these steps: